FrancesCoronel/personal-website-v3/_posts/2013-08-03-potc-chest-riddle.md

 ## Here's a little riddle that is based on a very recognized riddle, except it uses POTC references.

-So basically it's like [Star Trek Monopoly](https://www.amazon.com/USAopoly-MN066-201-Monopoly-Star-Continuum/dp/B001SN8G8G "Star Trek Monopoly"), a spoof of the original.
+So basically it's like [Star Trek Monopoly](//www.amazon.com/USAopoly-MN066-201-Monopoly-Star-Continuum/dp/B001SN8G8G "Star Trek Monopoly"), a spoof of the original.

 Made it up on by own and really love it so hope you do too.

-{% include figure url="https://fvcproductions.files.wordpress.com/2013/08/screen-shot-2013-08-03-at-2-08-46-am.png" alt="POTC riddle" %}
+{% include figure url="//fvcproductions.files.wordpress.com/2013/08/screen-shot-2013-08-03-at-2-08-46-am.png" title="POTC riddle" %}

 You are Jack Sparrow, Captain Jack Sparrow of the Black Pearl, and are on a journey to discover untold riches of the long gone Spanish pirate Benito de Soto.